Best Private Student Loans [2024] Avoid Common Mistakes

 Eligibility Requirements:

-- Non-U.S. citizen borrowers (including DACA students) residing in and attending school in the U.S. and applying with a creditworthy U.S. citizen or U.S. permanent resident cosigner
+• Non-U.S. citizen borrowers residing in and attending school in the U.S. and applying with a creditworthy U.S. citizen or U.S. permanent resident cosigner

-Sallie Mae used to be a government program, but now it’s a private company that offers some of the best private student loans.
+Sallie Mae is a private company that offers some of the best private student loans.

-Sallie Mae has relatively few eligibility requirements, making it a great option for half-time or less than half-time students who might not qualify with other lenders.
+Sallie Mae is a a great option for half-time or less than half-time students who might not qualify with other lenders.

-Applying for a Smart Option Student Loan® with a cosigner may help your changes of approval and may also help you receive a lower rate.
+Applying for a Smart Option Student Loan® with a cosigner may help your chances of approval and may also help you receive a lower rate.

 Pros